Grow Room Air Quality: Filtration Systems vs. Purifiers

 Shop The All-Inclusive Series

 While it's true that HEPA filters are highly effective at capturing airborne contaminants, they are not able to effectively remove odors.
 On the other hand, grow room air filtration systems equipped with carbon filters are excellent at controlling odors and VOCs because they are porous, and offer a large surface area for the adsorption of contaminants.
-During adsorption, the odors and VOCs that are drawn into the air filtration system stick to the outside of the carbon.

 Air filtration systems can be installed or hung and are also made available as portable units, and are often used in commercial settings.
 By placing air filtration systems in a pattern, they work together to create circular airflow throughout grow rooms.